 Whether you consider yourself an expert chef or not, the chances are that spend an awful lot of time in your kitchen area.
 Kitchens are also the room of the house that has consistently the greatest influence on a home buyer, and the highest return on investment when you weigh up renovations against value added to the property.
 And besides all of that, it’s just nice to have nice things.

-As such, you want nice countertops; but it can be difficult to keep up with the current home trends, and installing new countertops can soon become a costly and inconvenient process.
-For this reason, many people are turning to a countertop coating instead.
-If you are considering this, we are here to answer any questions you might have.
+As such, you want nice countertops; but it can be difficult to keep up with the current home trends.
+Countertop transformations or installations can soon become a costly and inconvenient process.
+For this reason, many people are turning to rustoleum countertop coating instead.
+If you are considering this product, we are here to answer any questions you might have.
 Read on for a Rustoleum countertop coating Q and A.

 What is rustoleum countertop coating?

-Rustoleum countertop coating is best described as a sort of countertop veneer that can be applied like paint.
+Rustoleum countertop coating is best described as a sort of countertop veneer that can be applied like paint to a laminate surface.
 It is intended as an alternative to buying and installing other countertops in what can amount to messy, expensive and lengthy renovations.
-They come in a variety of different colors and textures to imitate the look of the kinds of countertops that you want, but perhaps can’t afford.
+Rustoleum countertop paint comes in a variety of different colors and textures to imitate the look of the kinds of countertops that you want, but perhaps can’t afford.

 What type of projects are best suited for rustoleum countertop coating?

-Countertop coating, as opposed to brand new countertops, is a realistic alternative for many homes.
+Countertop coating, as opposed to brand new countertops, allows for cost-effective countertop transformations.
+This makes it a realistic alternative for many homes.
 Kitchens are one of the most visited areas of the house, and can easily look outdated within a few years of building or renovating.
 As a result, countertop coating is a good idea for people who do not have a lot of extra cash for brand new countertops every few years.
+Plus, rustoleum coating can work on any laminate surface.
+You can transform cabinets and other areas in addition to counters.
 Besides saving money, what situations are best suited for rustoleum coating?